diogojorgebasso/TIL/README.md

 ## "Today I learn" is a repo that shows my study route for inspiring others in the magical world of programming!

-A collection of concise write-ups on small ideas that I learn _day to day_ across a variety of languages and technologies.
+A collection of concise write-ups on small ideas that I learn _day to day_ across a variety of languages, technologies, snacks.
-With this, I wish to build rapport and engagement among the community for future opportunities!
+With this, I wish to build **rapport and engagement** for future opportunities!

-✨ _20 TIL's and counting..._
+✨ _22 TIL's and counting..._

 ---